nrfconnect/Asset-Tracker-Template/docs/common/tooling_troubleshooting.md

 2. Complete the [Remote Debugging with Memfault](https://academy.nordicsemi.com/courses/nrf-connect-sdk-intermediate/lessons/lesson-2-debugging/topic/exercise-4-remote-debugging-with-memfault/) exercise.
 3. Memfault project key retrieved during the aforementioned steps.

-To build the application with support for Memfault you need to build with the Memfault overlay `overlay-memfault.conf`.
+To build the application with support for Memfault, you need to build with the Memfault overlay `overlay-memfault.conf`.
 If you want to capture and send modem traces to Memfault on coredumps, you can include the overlay `overlay-publish-modem-traces-to-memfault.conf`.

-If you also want to upload the [Embedded Trace Buffer](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/libraries/debug/etb_trace.html) you can include the overlay `overlay-etb.conf`.
+If you also want to upload the [Embedded Trace Buffer](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/libraries/debug/etb_trace.html), you can include the overlay `overlay-etb.conf`.

+!!! important "important"
-**Important Note on Data Usage**: Enabling Memfault will increase your device's data usage.
-This is especially true when using the modem trace upload feature, which can send upwards of 1MB of modem trace data in case of application crashes.
+      Enabling Memfault will increase your device's data usage.
+This is especially true when using the modem trace upload feature, which can send upwards of 1 MB of modem trace data in case of application crashes.
 Consider this when planning your data usage and costs.

 For detailed build instructions and how to configure the project key, refer to the [Getting Started Guide](getting_started.md) where build instructions for building with Memfault are given.
 To build with all available Memfault functionality: